VilleKrumlinde/zgameeditor/Docs/Tutorial3.md

   * __Name__ = `TitleState`

-Now for the "update behaviour".
+Now for the "update behavior".
 When the user press space on the keyboard, the game will begin.

 1. Expand TitleState to display the list properties.